samantharachelb/acnhcompanion-data-formatter/readme.md

 # ACNH Companion Data Formatter

 Formats the JSON data from the google sheets into an aesthetically pleasing JSON output.
-That same formatted output can also be used with mongodb later.

 A spreadsheet containing all of the relevant spawn rate data can be found [here](https://docs.google.com/spreadsheets/d/1AdHpfKIAVst9pOIoXPNN4kN8sGlxReSEKogo7ypdVKM/edit?usp=sharing).